📅 13 Apr 2025 • 📖 16 min read

 — By Dr. Sandip Roy.

-Stimulating the vagus can taper off your anxiety, lower your blood pressure, slow down your heart rate, and lift your mood.
+Magic happens when you stimulate your vagus nerves.
+It can turn off your anxiety, lower your blood pressure, slow down your heart rate, and lift your mood.

-Read on to find some simple, science-backed ways to ease your stress by activating your vagus nerve.
+Read on to find science-backed ways to activate your vagus and ease your stress.

 How To Stimulate Your Vagus Nerve To Relax & Lift Your Mood

-The main idea is this: Stimulating the vagus nerves activates the parasympathetic nervous system, which then induces a state of calm and mood-lift.
+How does it really work?
+Stimulating the vagus nerves activates the parasympathetic nervous system, which then creates a state of calm and mood-lift.

 1. Belly Breathing or Diaphragmatic Breathing.

-What it does is engage the diaphragm, the horizontal partition between our chest and abdomen, which then activates the vagus nerve passing through it.
+Belly breathing engages the diaphragm (the horizontal partition between our chest and abdomen), which then activates the vagus nerve passing through it.

-1. Lie down on your back on a flat surface, with your knees bent.
-If needed, use pillows under your head and your knees for support.
+- Lie down on your back on a flat surface, with your knees bent.
+You may use pillows under your head and your knees for support.

-3. Breathe in slowly through your nose, letting the air in deeply towards the lower belly, so that the hand on your belly rises.
-Try not to expand your chest, so that the other hand on your chest remains still.
+- Breathe in slowly through your nose, letting the air in deeply towards the lower belly, so that the hand on your belly rises.
+Try not to expand your chest, so the hand on your chest stays still.

 Just 5–10 minutes of belly breathing can help lift your mood and cut off your anxiety.
 Doing it regularly keeps you calmer and keeps you from getting triggered.